korlando7/freeCodeCamp/client/src/guide/english/certifications/javascript-algorithms-and-data-structures/basic-javascript/introducing-else-if-statements/index.md

  ## Code explanation
 The structure of an **else-if logic flow** is an initial `if` statement, one more `if-else` statements, and one final `else` statement.

-**Note:** A more semantic way to write conditional statements with returns is to omit the `else` statement and make that return the last line of the function.
+**Note:** A more semantic way to write conditional statements with returns is to omit the `else` statement and make its return the last line of the function.
 See below:

 ```javascript
 function testElseIf(val) {